 In recent years, the importance of Saint Brigid has been elevated and brought to a new generation with the creation of HerStory, a multi-disciplinary storytelling platform that celebrates female role-models.

-Following the success of Brigid 1500, an initiative that came about last year to celebrate the 1,500th anniversary of Brigid's death around 524 AD, this year, Kildare County Council are putting on an even larger celebration this year that promises to be “bigger, bolder, and more vibrant than ever before with Brigid 2025 – Spirit of Kildare.”
+Following the success of Brigid 1500, an initiative that came about two years ago to celebrate the 1,500th anniversary of Brigid’s death around 524 AD, this year, Kildare County Council are once again putting on a celebration that includes five days of music, art, culture and family-friendly activities.

 Cavan – Bringing St. Brigid’s Cloak to Life